 In my opinion – one that is also shared by many – these are two of the best saltwater spinning reels for the money.
 But we want to know which is the better bargain – the better value for your money?
 So, let’s take a closer look at each reel here and see how they stack up against one another and, more importantly, which one most deserves some of our tackle dollars.

 The Shimano Saragosa has been around for a while, going back to 2008.
-It has been a favorite with saltwater fishermen from day one due to its quality construction and affordability as a mid-priced alternative to costlier, premium saltwater spinning reels.
+It has been a favorite with saltwater fishermen from day one due to its quality construction and affordability, making it an attractive mid-priced alternative to costlier, premium saltwater spinning reels.
 It has only gotten better over last the years, particularly since joining Shimano’s prestigious “SW” offshore lineup in 2013 – a club that also includes the Stella SW and the Twin Power SW.

-In fact, the Saragosa SW which comes in 6 sizes, from the SW 5000 to the SW 25000, shares many of the components and features found in the more expensive Stella SW.
+In fact, the Saragosa SW which comes in 6 sizes, from the SW 5000 to the SW 25000, shares many of the same components, specs and features found in the more expensive Stella SW.
 Let’s look closer at some key areas.

 The Saragosa SW’s rigid Hagane body is one of those design features shared with the Stella SW.
 Made from aircraft-grade, anodized aluminum, and high strength graphite, the reel’s body is light but strong enough to keep flexing under extreme loads to a minimum, giving you not only more cranking power but also a lot more confidence when battling big fish in the surf or offshore.